 So what’s the story with Argosy?
 Where did these Airstream cousins come from?
 And why are they painted?

 The best place to begin is in the Airstream archives – a treasure trove of information about all things Airstream, including the origins of the Argosy line.
 The story goes that in the early 1970s Airstream wanted to offer a medium-priced trailer.
 Airstream’s then-president Chuck Manchester saw the solution in a separate line of trailers sharing some of Airstream’s time-tested features, while adding new twists.
 The company purchased a new plant in Versailles, Ohio (36 miles down the road from Airstream’s Jackson Center plant) and established separate management and production teams.
-In 1973 the first Argosy trailers rolled off the line.
+The first Argosy travel trailers were shipped to dealers in April 1972.
 Many Airstream dealerships sold and serviced them, and an uneasy balance developed as the company took pains to advertise the Argosy as almost an Airstream.

 Brochures from the 70s explained to prospective customers that they wouldn’t be allowed to participate in Wally Byam Caravan Club activities or Airstream rallies, even while assuring customers that “the Argosy offers many major features that made Airstream famous.”
 True enough, the nuts and bolts of the Argosy weren’t all that different from an Airstream.
 They shared the aerodynamic aluminum structural design and featured an identical axle.
 “Argosy, above all means value,” the brochures proclaimed.
 “Built by the pioneers of the trailering industry.”

 Many of the differences were in the shell itself and the paint applied externally.
-The company used lower-grade aluminum as a cost-saving measure.
 The paint job sometimes hid scratched and dented aluminum sent over from the Airstream plant, and cost-effective steel formed the front and rear dome segments.

 Today, Argosy trailers are quite rare and are recognized as yet another fascinating element in Airstream’s storied history.
 Argosy owners are a passionate breed, and today their trailers are welcome at Airstream events across the country, as well as in the Wally Byam Caravan Club.
 Their enthusiasm is apparent in the creative renovations you can find on social media, and the way many owners use the Argosy’s distinct paintable surface as a canvas to express themselves.